 Hurricanes, tornados, and natural disasters are common in Florida.
 So if you want to enjoy all four seasons then California is the best option to move.
 It is also blessed with snowy side mountains and golden poppies rolling down under your feet in lush meadows.

-Keeping in view with the taxes, Florida falls into the category of lowest tax paying states.
+Keeping in view of the taxes, Florida falls into the category of the lowest tax-paying state.
 On the other hand, the golden state stands at the 6th highest tax-paying state in all the states.
 In fact, this is one of the primary reasons why Californians are moving to the sunshine state.
-Florida doesn’t imply any income tax to its residents whereas California implies greater than 10% of taxes on personal income and sales.
+Florida state doesn’t have any income tax whereas California state has greater than 10% of taxes on personal income and sales.
 So, if you want to earn more with less tax, Florida is the place to go.

 Florida is not considered to be among the most affordable states to live in.
 But in comparison with California, it does a lot better when it comes to the cost of living.
 According to a study, it is 20.6% more expensive to live in California as compared to living in Florida.
 In fact, California is the 2nd most expensive state in the United States, falling behind only Hawaii.
 Florida is ranked as the 29th state with respect to affordable cost of living, according to the Council for Community and Economic Research.

 According to the U.S. Census Bureau’s 2021 American Community Survey, Florida has a literacy rate of 80.3%.
 It houses 3 major universities.
 On the other hand, the acceptance rate at California is high and it provides more financial aid to its students.
 The number of undergrad students is less than in California than the undergrad student in Florida.

 Schools in both Florida and California are nationally ranked below average.
 However, Florida does rank a bit higher than California in terms of quality of education.
 Obviously, you can find great schools in both states but they are fewer in number.